Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Starting the Game

-By default, DNGG uses [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
+By default, DNGG uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).

-Skyrim Unbound is an alternate start mod with a wide range of options.
-It allows the player to skip the opening sequence, choose whether or not to play as the Dragonborn, and have total control over dragon spawns.
-The first few chapters of the main questline have been bypassed (and effectively removed), meaning you no longer have to obtain the Dragonstone for Farengar or defeat Mirmulnir for the Jarl of Whiterun.
-If you do wish to play as the Dragonborn and complete the main quest, all you have to do is absorb a dragon soul and you'll be summoned to High Hrothgar by the Greybeards.

-Be sure to also choose "Dragon Souls" in the Unbound MCM if you want to play as a Dragonborn.
-Failing to do so will result in you not being able to play the main questline with your created character.
-There is no reverting your decision later down the line, so be sure you want to play as a non-Dragonborn before choosing otherwise.
-I also would recommend to disable "Spawn in Jail" and "Spawn in the Wilderness", as sometimes this can lead to issues, such as you finding yourself in a place where you can't easily get out of.
-Solstheim is also a rather tough place to spawn in.
-It's a DLC area not meant to be visited before you reach a certain level, so starting there might really put you in a tough spot.
-I wouldn't recommend it unless you're really wanting a challenge.

-After choosing your starting point in Unbound, hit Let's Go in the MCM.
-You will then spawn into a room where you generate your character.
-Finish and name your character and select Stay Here in the pop up.
-Let all the messages disappear in the top left, please.

-**_You will see a message pop up to initialize Requiem._ Open your inventory and close it to do this before leaving the starting room.**
+This mod will spawn you into the end of the cave beneath Helgen, as long as you skip the intro(and I suggest you do).
+After you finish customizing and naming your new character, you should wait about 30 seconds for the mcm recorder to finish and the message box to pop up.Then, **_You will see a message pop up to initialize Requiem._ Open your inventory and close it to do this before leaving the starting cave.**

-After that, you can use the ["Choose your Destiny!"](https://www.nexusmods.com/skyrimspecialedition/mods/72410) scroll in your inventory to choose a class and the "Reflect" power in your powers list to give you 10 skill points in a skill of your choosing.
+If you took things out of the chest outside the cave, you can use the ["Choose your Destiny!"](https://www.nexusmods.com/skyrimspecialedition/mods/72410) scroll in your inventory to choose a loadout specific to that class style and the "Reflect" power in your powers list to give you 10 skill points in a skill of your choosing.
 These two are a boon to your chosen path and should help you start off slightly easier.
-Note that the scroll comes with some trade offs that could be pretty weird later on, but you don't *have to use it.
+Medical History is another note to read that can give you powerful bonuses, but it comes with a tradeoff.

 One more thing, Requiem gives you three perks to start out with.
 I would suggest taking one in light or heavy armor, if you plan to use it for your character.
 Requiem makes survival and enjoyment slightly dependent on taking perks in the skill you would like to use.
 For instance, wearing Heavy Armor without the first perk will drain your stamina, which could spell death, in the right situation.
 Light Armor will also drain your stamina while running, without the first perk.
 Weapons become much more effective with the first perk, and spells are almost impossible without the first perk in the related school.
 Again, you get three to start out with, and I feel that is reasonable.